UAlbertaALTLab/morphodict/docs/developers-guide.md

     with `--incremental, plus at most a few tens of seconds of write out a new definition vector file.

-  - Two hours to update every single single entry, which is the default when `--incremental` is not used, and which is required when you have added entirely new paradigm fields or have updated the generator FST or the phrase translation FSTs.
+  - One hour to update every single single entry, which is the default when `--incremental` is not used, and which is required when you have added entirely new paradigm fields or have updated the generator FST or the phrase translation FSTs.